English: What is ARN?

 ARN submits recommendations on how disputes should be resolved, for example that the business operator shall repair the product.
 ARN's recommendations are not binding, but the majority of companies follow them.

 It usually takes about six months from the claim to a decision.
-ARN's inquiry is free of charge.

 File a complaint

 A complaint must be filed in writing.
 We only handle claims that are subject to Swedish legislation.
 We can handle complaints filed in English as long as the business operator that the complaint is filed against does not object to this.
+To file a complaint you must pay an application fee of 150 SEK.
+If you do not pay the fee, we will not handle your case.

 You may file a complaint directly here at our website